 After residency, Dr. Harkins joined the Division of Hypertension (later merged into the Division of General Medicine and Hypertension) and served as an associate program director in the internal medicine residency, a position she holds to this day.
 She and her husband have three children who occupy most of her time outside the hospital.
 She is the treasurer of the Mississippi chapter of the American College of Physicians, leads the ambulatory curriculum, and supervises most program activities related to scheduling.
 The practice of medicine, solving puzzles and other problems, reading, and eating are a few of her favorite things.

-Rahat Noor, MD Assistant Professor, Division of Hospital MedicineAssociate Program Director
+Rahat Noor, MD Associate Professor, Division of Hospital MedicineAssociate Program Director

 Dr. Rahat Noor is from Karachi, Pakistan, and obtained his medical degree from Aga Khan University Medical College.
 He completed his internal medicine residency at William Beaumont Hospital, Royal Oak, MI.
 After a two-year fellowship in melanoma oncology at MD Anderson Cancer Center in Houston, TX, he went on to complete a geriatrics fellowship at the University of Texas Medical Branch, Galveston, TX.
 He has participated in multiple clinical trials and has several publications.
 He subsequently went on to practice hospital medicine at Merit Health River Region in Vicksburg, MS, before joining the UMMC family as an assistant professor in our department.